Australian head of state dispute

-The Australian head of state dispute is the ongoing debate as to who is considered to be the head of state of Australia—the monarch, the governor-general, or both.
-Head of state is a description used in official sources for the monarch.
-The Australian constitution does not mention the term head of state.
-In discussion it has been used for describing the person who holds the highest rank among the officers of government.
-A number of writers, most notably Sir David Smith (1933–2022), have argued that the term is better used to describe the governor-general.
+The Australian head of state dispute is a debate as to who is considered to be the head of state of Australia—the monarch, the governor-general, or both.
+Both are described in official sources as "head of state" but the Australian constitution does not mention the term.
+A number of writers, most notably Sir David Smith, have argued that the term is better used to describe the governor-general.
 The difference of opinion has mainly been discussed in the context of Australia becoming a republic, and was prominently debated in the lead-up to the republic referendum in 1999.